 The judgment of God’s words helped me let go of my prejudice against the elderly sister and I became willing to fellowship with her with a spirit of love and kindness.
 Unexpectedly, though, before I fellowshiped with her again, she had received enlightenment from God and come out from her negative state by praying and listening to hymns of God’s word.
 At that moment, I felt happy that her state had improved.
 I was grateful that God had led us, as He always will.
 I also felt ashamed of the satanic disposition I had exhibited.

-I thanked God!
-Despite the fact that I had shown only rebellion and corruption during this experience, I learned that God’s less stern words are also His judgment of and chastisement of man, and that every word from Him is meant for the judgment of humankind.
-I will never again regard God’s words in my own conception.
-I will accept God’s judgment and chastisement in words with absolute submission.
-I will apprehend and receive more truths in order to transform my disposition as soon as possible.
+Thanks be to God!
+Despite the fact that I had shown only rebellion and corruption throughout this experience, I learned that God’s gentle words are also His judgment and chastisement of man, and that every word from Him is the truth, and they are all things that corrupt human beings lack within their humanity.
+This is why every word from God is judgment of man.
+I will never again regard God’s words through my own notions and imaginings.
+I will accept God’s judgment and chastisement of words with absolute submission, so that I can gain and understand more truths and transform my disposition as soon as possible.